samueldashadrach/crypto-twitter-filter/README.md

 Install violentmonkey extension in your browser.

-Create new script and copy-paste this script.
+Create new script and copy-paste `main.js`.

 Open twitter.com.
 Confirm that all tweets containing the keyword "the" are being deleted.